jakobthomassen/DL-MedicalImageSegmentation/README.md

 are required to partition the dataset into 70% for training and 30% for validation when conducting their experiments, in order to ensure consistency and comparability across results.

+train.txt contains the name of the training images and their corresponding masks.

+val.txt contains the name of the validation images and their corresponding masks.